 - Go to the correct train station!
 Some cities have more than one, so be sure you know which one you are departing from.

 - Be sure to arrive at the station at least 20 minutes early and check the departures board to find the platform (Gleis) your train will depart from.
 Allow more time if you need to print or purchase tickets.
-Don’t worry if your train is not listed on the board, they usually don’t post too far in advance.
+Don’t worry if your train is not listed on the board, they usually are not posted too far in advance.
 Keep checking the board though, because occasionally platforms will change!

 - Check the map of the train at the platform for which car to board (train cars have numbers) if you have a seat reservation.
 If you don’t have a seat reservation, just hop on in the correct class of travel as your fare and find a vacant seat.
 Reserved seats have a card in the slot above it.